robert-boulanger/vfsx/README.markdown

 Included with VFSX is an external handler written in Python.
 Developers can extend this implementation to provide custom operation handling.

 ### Deploying the VFSX Module
-VFSX requires Samba 3. or higher.
-All directory and file paths described in the following instructions are based on Fedora Core 2 so be sure to substitute paths as appropriate for your Linux distribution.
+VFSX requires Samba 3.6.x.
+All directory and file paths described in the following instructions are based on Ubuntu 13.04 substitute paths as appropriate for your Linux distribution.

-1. Install Samba 3.0, including the source distribution.
+1. Install Samba 3.6.14, including the source distribution.
-2. Download the VFSX source distribution: `git clone git://gitorious.org/vfsx/mainline.git.`
+2. Download the VFSX source distribution: `git clone https://github.com/fudanchii/vfsx`.
-3. Edit  `vfsx/module/Makefile` and modify the `SAMBA\_SOURCE` variable to point to your Samba source directory.
+3. `cd vfsx/module`
+4. `./configure --prefix=<samba installation path> --with-samba-source=<samba source3 location>`
-4. Build the VFSX shared library: `make`
+5. Build the VFSX shared library: `make`
+6. Install with `make install`
-5. Attach VFSX to a Samba shared directory by adding the VFSX module name to the share's configuration parameters (found in `/etc/samba/smb.conf`).
+7. Attach VFSX to a Samba shared directory by adding the VFSX module name to the share's configuration parameters.
 For example:
 `[myshare]`
 `comment = VFSX-Aware Shared Directory`